First-ever Purdue Engineering Fellows

 Mark D'Aloia, Nuclear Engineering

-Mark D’Aloia is a senior in Nuclear Engineering.
+Mark D’Aloia is a senior in the School of Nuclear Engineering.
 Originally from Dayton, Ohio, Mark has a deep passion for Purdue and the opportunities Purdue Engineering provides.
-While at Purdue he has served in a multitude of leadership roles such as the president of the Purdue Student Engineering Foundation, co-president of the Purdue Engineering President's Council, co-chair of selection for Mortar Board, and Evening and Publicity co-chair of the Old Masters Central Committee.
+While at Purdue he has served in a multitude of leadership roles such as the president of the Purdue Student Engineering Foundation, co-president of the Purdue Engineering President’s Council, co-chair of selection for Mortar Board, and Evening and Publicity co-chair of the Old Masters Central Committee.
 After graduation, Mark is looking to work in the counterterrorism and nuclear security field.

 Nominators said, “Mark is a doer and a maker, and embodies the qualities a Purdue engineer needs to be successful in his career as well as in life.
 He is a natural leader and will do great things in the years to come.”

 Megan is a senior in Environmental and Ecological Engineering and is also currently a commissioner on the West Lafayette Go Greener Commission and the lead commissioner for the food waste energy program.
 She is a teaching assistant for a EEE course titled Engineering Environmental Sustainability and has participated in several service-learning courses.
 She has also conducted research relating to impoverished communities in West Lafayette, designed a green stormwater management plan for a Lafayette community partner, and collaborated in designing a drinking water treatment system for a school in Kenya.
 She was on the board of the Society of Women Engineers and is a current member of Alpha Chi Omega Women’s Fraternity.
 After graduation, Megan will start a career in environmental consulting working for Burns and McDonnell in Chicago.